 Result

 This site runs on Verve.
-The case study you are reading was rendered by std.http.Server, served by a 1.7 MB binary, and shipped without npm install, cargo build, or a separate frontend toolchain.
-The /verve route on this site demos the live features — islands, SSE, ActionForm + CSRF, Suspense — against the framework itself.
-The codebase ships with 18 topic docs, a showcase example exercising every public export, and prebuilt releases on four platforms.
+The case study you are reading was rendered by std.http.Server, served by a ~3.6 MB binary — the in-house 3D and animation engines now ride inside it — and shipped without npm install, cargo build, or a separate frontend toolchain.
+The /verve route demos the live reactive features — islands, SSE, ActionForm + CSRF, Suspense; /gl demos the renderer.
+The codebase carries 731 tests across the core, server, client, anim, and gl layers, a showcase example exercising every public export, and prebuilt releases on four platforms.
 Releases live at github.com/sirhco/verve.

 stack